thjread/thjread-blog/posts/2020-04-15-limits-commute.markdown

 \[\lim_i \lim_j F(i, j) \cong \lim_j \lim_i F(i, j)\]
 under appropriate conditions.

 In this post I will explain the precise statement of this theorem, and describe three proofs.
 The first proof directly uses universal properties.
 The second is a standard argument using the Yoneda embedding to reduce to the case of $\text{Set}$, which we will see is really the same proof in disguise.
-The third proof very elegantly uses uniqueness of adjoints, and (in my view) is genuinely different.
+The third proof is an elegant argument using uniqueness of adjoints.

 <!--more-->